sudo-project/sudo/INSTALL.md

         Specify the path to the SSSD shared library, which is loaded at run-time.

-    --enable-offensive-insults
-        Enable potentially offensive sudo insults from the classic version of sudo.

     --enable-pvs-studio
         Generate a sample PVS-Studio.cfg file based on the compiler and platform type.
 The "pvs-studio" Makefile target can then be